professoroakz/all-xaoex-oktay-personal-repos/README.md

 xa6ex - in case we need it (helpful things).

-Xa8ex - all our things + our data +ourselves +own in the spirit of moms website ~1996
+Xa4ex - all our things + our data +ourselves +own in the spirit of moms website ~1996

 Xa5ex - Supplemental thikgs in simsim and for us to control and be able to control simsim.

+xa8ex - eternal future through aeons of time keeping and safeguarding xaoex making imita ops superior to everything forever